aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-text-manipulation/add-text-unicode/_index.md

 ```
 ## Conclusion
 Congratulations!
 You've successfully added Unicode text to your Java PostScript application using Aspose.Page.
 This guide demonstrated a simple yet powerful method to enhance your projects.
-Feel free to explore more features and capabilities of Aspose.Page in the [official documentation](https://reference.aspose.com/page/java/).
+Feel free to explore more features and capabilities of Aspose.Page in the [documentation](https://reference.aspose.com/page/java/).
 ## Frequently Asked Questions
 ### Can I use Aspose.Page for Java with other programming languages?
 Aspose.Page is primarily designed for Java, but Aspose provides libraries for various programming languages.